 Flora Reviews… Booke of the Hidden by Jeri Westerson.
 The first book to kick off her new urban fantasy series, Booke of the Hidden.
+My thanks to the publisher Diversion Books (via Netgalley) for the advanced eBook.

 Read: 5th – 7th October 2017